crimsonclyde/CrimsonCFG/README.md

   cd /opt/CrimsonCFG && python3 crimson.cfg.main.py
   ```

+## Bugs / Todo / Improve

+### Bugs

+- Main Window "Select None" removes all including our essential apps
+  They shall only be removed when pressing "Remove essentials" because there is a warning!
+  Rename to "Remove all keep essentials"
+- "Deselect" behaves weird
+  Improve by double click on a singel app removes the app from "Selected playbooks"
+- "Select All" means select all in the current categorie selected

+### Todo

+- Secure SSH private key
+- Fix debug messages

+### Improve

+- Debug Messages
+  `[Debug] Filename - Group - Message`
+  Additionally debug shall be visible in the log window right now you have them only on CLI

 ## ✨ Features

 - **Modern GTK3 Interface**: Clean, dark-themed UI with Material Design elements